-- (1) Currently a director of the Company. - (2) Includes 199,503 shares held by two organizations controlled by Mr. and Mrs. McGrath; however, they disclaim any beneficial interest in such shares. - (3) Includes the shares held by the McGrath RentCorp Employee Stock Ownership Plan for benefit of the named individual.
-The number of shares included are 24,603 shares for Mr. McGrath, 14,964 shares for Mrs. McGrath, 17,834 shares for Mrs. Saxton, 20,677 shares for Mr. Kakures, 14,709 shares for Mr. Sauer, and 92,787 shares for all executive officers and directors as a group.
-These shares are included because beneficiaries under the Plan hold sole voting power over the shares (whether or not rights to the shares have vested).

-- (4) These securities are owned by various individual and institutional investors for which T. Rowe Price Associates, Inc. ("Price Associates") serves as investment adviser with power to direct investments and/or sole power to vote the securities.
-For purposes of the reporting requirements of the Securities Exchange Act of 1934, Price Associates is deemed to be a beneficial owner of such securities; however, Price Associates expressly disclaims that it is, in fact, the beneficial owner of such securities. - (5) Oppenheimer Group, Inc. is a holding company which owns directly and indirectly a variety of subsidiary companies.
-The 508,500 shares referred to above are held by a combination of Oppenheimer Group, Inc., its affiliates and subsidiaries, and/or investment advisory clients or discretionary accounts of one or more of such subsidiaries; and accordingly, Oppenheimer Group, Inc. disclaims that it is, in fact, the beneficial owner of all such securities. - (6) Includes unvested shares issued to the named individual under the McGrath RentCorp Long-Term Stock Bonus Plan, which shares are subject to return to the Company under certain circumstances.
-The number of shares included are 4,335 shares for Mr. Kakures, 2,951 shares for Mr. Sauer, and 7,286 shares for all executive officers as a group. - (7) Includes 61,125 shares which are the portion of an outstanding stock option held by Mr. Sauer which will be exercisable over the next 60 days.
+- 2 Includes 239,006 shares held by two organizations controlled by Mr. and Mrs. McGrath; however, they disclaim any beneficial interest in such shares. - 3 Includes the shares held by the McGrath RentCorp Employee Stock Ownership Plan for benefit of the named individual.
+The number of shares included are 51,938 shares for Mr. McGrath, 30,220 shares for Ms. McGrath, 38,958 shares for Ms. Saxton, 44,650 shares for Mr. Kakures, 32,708 shares for Mr. Sauer, and 198,474 shares for all executive officers and directors as a group.
+These shares are included because beneficiaries under the Plan hold sole voting power over the shares (whether or not rights to the shares have vested). - 4 These securities are owned by various individual and institutional investors, including T. Rowe Price Small Cap Value Fund, Inc. which owns 1,174,400 shares, for which T. Rowe Price Associates, Inc. ("Price Associates") serves as investment adviser with power to direct investments and/or sole power to vote the securities.
+For purposes of the reporting requirements of the Securities Exchange Act of 1934, Price Associates is deemed to be a beneficial owner of such securities; however, Price Associates expressly disclaims that it is, in fact, the beneficial owner of such securities. - 5 Granahan Investment Management, Inc. is an institutional investment firm which disclaims beneficial ownership in these shares.
+Some of these shares may be the same as those reported above for Vanguard Explorer Fund, Inc. - 6 Some of these shares may be the same as those reported above for Granahan Investment Management, Inc. - 7 Includes unvested shares issued to the named individual under the McGrath RentCorp Long-Term Stock Bonus Plan, which shares are subject to return to the Company under certain circumstances.
+The number of shares included are 24,272 shares for Mr. Kakures, 16,644 shares for Mr. Sauer, and 40,916 shares for all executive officers as a group.